eharmon/aiwa-remote/README.md

 Being an extremely early IR remote these don't use more modern "higher-level" protocols, and modern equipment can have trouble understanding these remotes.

-By using `ir-ctl` and confirming with an oscilliscope, we can confirm the following attributes:
+By using `ir-ctl` and confirming with an oscilliscope, we discover the following attributes:

 - Carrier frequency @ 30.5kHz
 - Space encoded